 On August 2, 1849, Captain Gwinn anchored the ship in the broad bay before Gaeta, a town just north of Naples.
 His professed reason for the visit was to call upon Pope Pius IX.
 In November of the previous year, the Minister of Justice of the Papal States had been assassinated.
 The next day, the people of Rome took to the streets demanding a variety of social reforms, democratic government, and an immediate declaration of war against the Austrian Empire (which at that point occupied much of Italy).
 The following week, Pope Pius slipped out of Rome disguised as a country priest and took up residence at Gaeta, where Ferdinand, King of the Two Sicilies, had a powerful stronghold.
 Secure from the reaches of the democratic revolutionaries, the Pope set about to win back the Papal States, going so far as to issue threats of excommunication to those engaged in liberal political actions.

-In a letter to his wife, Capt.
-Gwinn explained that the Catholics on board had been blessed by the Pope on the gundeck, and that he had distributed rosaries to the faithful.
+In a letter to his wife, Caroline S. Lynch Gwinn, Captain Gwinn explained that the Catholics on board had been blessed by the Pope on the gun deck, and that he had distributed rosaries to the faithful.
 Gwinn himself received a picture of Pius.
-The officer of the watch during the visit was Lt.
-Benjamin Franklin Shattuck of Portsmouth, New Hampshire, and he received a rosary which is now on display at this museum.
+The officer of the watch during the visit was Lieutenant Benjamin Franklin Shattuck of Portsmouth, New Hampshire, and he received a rosary which is now on display at the USS Constitution Museum.

 What Morgan didn’t know, as he sat writing on September 4 in his cabin on board the frigate Mississippi, was that Captain Gwinn had just died of chronic gastritis in a hotel in Palermo, Sicily.
 His actions were duly censured, but by then he was far beyond the reach of an earthly court martial.